Updated 02/01/2025

 - Avoid the allergen where possible, e.g. avoid walking your dog through fields when seasonal allergies are in full swing.

-- Desensitization therapy may be suggested for severe allergies.
-This involves administering small amounts of the allergen under the tongue over a period of time to help build tolerance in your dog’s immune system.
+- Desensitization therapy may be suggested for environmental allergies.
+This involves administering small amounts of the allergen by injection over a period of time to help build tolerance in your dog’s immune system.

 - Antibiotics may be needed if your pooch pal has scratched or bitten the skin raw, causing a secondary skin infection.